open5e/open5e/source/characters/midgardheroes_races.rst

 discern color in darkness, only shades of gray.

-**Blindsider.** You have advantage on your attack roll against an enemy within 5 feet of you if you have an ally that’s not :ref:`incapacitated` also within 5 feet of the target.
+**Blindsider.** You have advantage on your attack roll against an enemy within 5 feet of you if you have an ally that’s not :ref:`srd:incapacitated` also within 5 feet of the target.
 You can apply this bonus to one attack per round.

 **Sunlight Sensitivity.** You have disadvantage on attack rolls and on Wisdom (Perception) checks that rely on sight when you, the target of your attack, or whatever you are trying to perceive is in bright sunlight.

 **Tinkerer.** You have proficiency with artisan’s tools of your choice: alchemist’s supplies, mason’s tools, smith’s tools, or tinker’s tools.